Embodying Jewish Baghdad in Debórah Eliezer’s (dis)Place[d]

 In another layer of time, we are with Edward: Aba as a boy, growing up in Baghdad in the 1930s and 1940s.
 He’s one of 80,000 Iraqi Jews in the city at the time (and 130,000 across the country).His story is patchy, like a blacked-out transcript,LAND:

-You and I both know you paid a price to disregard, dis-member, dis-place yourself.
+You and I both know you paid a price to disregard, dis-member, dis-place yourself. full of jumps and caesuras.EDWARD:

+Memory is a deceptive carpet ride into the soul.
 Thanks to the protection of a Muslim neighbor and friend, Edward and his family live through the farhud in 1941, a pogrom in Baghdad that kills close to 200 Jews.
 The family stays, as indeed most do; a mass permanent departure of Jews from Iraq won’t occur until the early 1950s.ABRAHAM:

 As long as the talented and beautiful Salima Pasha Murad remains in Baghdad, I will be here, standing on this carpet, listening to her.